Skip to main content

 Jurors also heard from financial experts as both sides worked to explain complex campaign finance documents over several days of testimony.

-If convicted of the third-degree felony charges, George could face between two and 10 years in prison and a fine of up to $10,000.
+If George is convicted of the third-degree felony charges, he could face between two and 10 years in prison and a fine of up to $10,000.
 A conviction could also result in his removal from office.